 Secondly, traditional publishers have made it so hard for authors to get their book published it is often not a very pleasant experience.
 For every 1 that is accepted, there are 99 manuscripts that are rejected.
 The odds are not very good.
 For the author, there are many avenues nowadays that can help them promote and sell their books, perhaps even better than the publishing houses can in many cases.
 The first of these is the internet, if used properly, it can instantly help authors sell their books globally.
 What’s more, the self-publishing author usually gets a higher percentage of profit from the sale of each book.

-There have been many books that had started off as self published books and have eventually become hugely successful.
+There have been many books that had started off as self-published books and have eventually become hugely successful.
 Kiyosaki’s “Rich Dad, Poor Dad” which has been on the New York Times Bestseller list for over 5 years in a row, and the “Chicken Soup for the Soul” series which has sold over $1 billion in revenue, are just some examples.
-The real need therefore for self publishing companies is a place where they can get all that information to successfully self publish, and to get the best chance of success at self publishing.
-One company that takes a genuine interest in author’s success in self-publishing and strives to deliver the best results possible for each client.
+The real need therefore for self-publishing companies is a place where they can get all that information to successfully self publish and to get the best chance of success at self-publishing.
+One company that takes a genuine interest in the author’s success in self-publishing and strives to deliver the best results possible for each client.